-June’s Featured Offer: Earn up to 25,000 Starpoints AND get a $0 introductory annual fee after you use your new card to make $3,000 in purchases with the first 3 months.
+Current offer: Earn up to 25,000 Starpoints after you use your new card to make $3,000 in purchases with the first 3 months.
+Then, for a limited time, get an extra 10,000 bonus Starpoints after you make an additional $2,000 in purchases within the first six months.
+Offer ends April 5, 2017.
 PLUS, get a $0 introductory annual fee for the first year, then $95.

-Although the Starwood Preferred Guest card is primarily a hotel rewards card, it’s also a versatile instrument for accumulating airline frequent flier miles.
+Although the Starwood Preferred Guest card is primarily a hotel rewards card, it’s also a versatile instrument for accumulating airline frequent flier miles and Marriott rewards points:

-The biggest problem with co-branded airline and hotel reward cards is that your points are redeemable for travel only on the affiliated airline or hotel.
+Transfer to airline partners: The biggest problem with many co-branded airline and hotel reward cards is that your points are redeemable for travel only on the affiliated airline or hotel.
 Sometimes you can transfer to partner airlines, but you may get penalized for doing so with poor redemption value, or a limited number of transfer partners.
 However, with the Starwood Preferred Guest program, you can transfer points to more than 30 airlines.
 Better yet, a lot of these transfers can be done on a 1-for-1 basis – each point can be converted into 1 mile in the frequent flier program of your choice.
 Some of the card’s partner airlines include Delta, American Airlines, Aeroplan/Air Canada, and about two dozen others.
-The list of partners is still growing, by the way, with Virgin America being the most recent addition.
+The list of partners is still growing, by the way, with new partners regularly added.

 The Starwood Preferred isn’t the only card that allows you to transfer points into other loyalty programs, but it stands out, thanks to the sheer number of transfer partners it has.
 Even the Membership Rewards program offered on other American Express cards like Premier Rewards Gold doesn’t have 30 partner airlines.